 Coupled with the other battlefield tools from Thales defence technologies, the connected and augmented soldier becomes the key to the more effective fighting force on the ground.

-Emmanuel Sprauel, Director of Strategy & Marketing for optronic and missile electronics at Thales, explains, “The armed forces rely on Thales for our ability to apply our expertise in connectivity, big data, artificial intelligence and cybersecurity technologies that are the key their digital transformation.
+Emmanuel Sprauel, Director of Strategy & Marketing for the land and air systems activities at Thales, explains, “The armed forces rely on Thales for our ability to apply our expertise in connectivity, big data, artificial intelligence and cybersecurity technologies that are the key their digital transformation.
 This qualifies us to give the soldier what he or she needs to win on the battlefield today and tomorrow---shared information superiority, precision and speed of decision-making for mobility, firepower and protection.”